stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/widgets-singletons-and-areas.md

 # Widgets, Singletons, and Areas

 Central to Apostrophe is the philosophy that editors can edit their content in context.
 In order for you to enable this functionality in your templates, Apostrophe provides `singleton` and `area` helpers.
-Within those singletons and areas, the objects that you add to a page are called `widgets`.

-A Singleton is a space on a page that allows an editor to add a single "widget" of a specific type.

-An Area, is like a Singleton, a space on the page where an editor can add a widget.
-Unlike a Singleton, you can add any number of widgets inside of an area, and you can define multiple types of widgets that can be added within a single area.
-When we use the area helper a "+" sign appears on the page, allowing the user to add a new widget in a series \(usually a vertical column\), often alternating between images and rich text.
+A widget can be defined as a *singleton* which is a single widget displayed on a page, or the widget can be defined in an *area* where one or more widgets can be added to a page in an assigned space.
+A widget can be added to a page multiple times with different configurations, using different combinations of singletons and areas.

+## Singleton

+A singleton will display the selected widget on the page with the options you configured in the template.

+## Area

+An area can display any number of widgets, and it can display multiples of each time of widget assigned to the area.
+When you configure widgets to display in an area, and view it on a page, nothing will appear at first.
+A logged in editor or administrator will see a "+" button which opens a selection for adding any widgets that are configured for that area.

 ### Example: Creating a Rich Text Editor as a Singleton